MLI-lab/DeCoSearch/README.md

 FunSearch uses **Docker Compose (v3.8)** to run two containers:

-- `funsearch-main` (`pytorch/pytorch:2.2.2-cuda12.1-cudnn8-runtime`) – Runs PyTorch execution tasks with GPU support.
+- `funsearch-main` (`pytorch/pytorch:2.2.2-cuda12.1-cudnn8-runtime`) – Runs evolutionary search with GPU support.
 - `rabbitmq` (`rabbitmq:3.13.4-management`) – Handles message passing.

 You can navigate to the `.devcontainer` directory to start the containers: